junyaogz/computational.math/lectures/A05-variables, initialization, assignment.md

 Date: Tuesday, Feb 23, 2022

 ## 1. objectives
+- recap, power on, off and configure a printer
 - understand the concept of a variable
 - learn how to intialize a variable
 - learn how to change the value of a varialbe using assignment